Wondering what to add to oatmeal? These 35 oatmeal add ins are sure to take your warm breakfast bowl to a whole new level!

 Oatmeal is a really nice option for all you active peeps, since it’s rich in the healthy carbs that you want to fuel your activities.

-Of course, after you cook it up, you’ll probably want some mix ins to add flavor and additional texture to your bowl.
-Here are some ideas for you!
+Of course, after you cook it up, you’ll probably be wondering what to add to oatmeal to create a balanced, delicious morning meal.
+Here are some perfect oatmeal mix ins to add flavor and additional texture to your bowl!

 Fruits & Veggies:

 1) Dried fruit – Raisins are the standby, but you can also mix it up with golden raisins, dried cranberries, dried cherries, dried mango, dried apple…lots of possibilities!